-Online Survey Questionnaire
+On-Line Survey Questionnaire

-In consultation with the Plan Steering Committee, an online survey was developed using the Survey Monkey web-based questionnaire platform.
-The online survey tool proved the most efficient and effective public outreach tool based on results from previous state preservation planning efforts, as well as feedback from other state planning experiences.
-The results for the 2021-2026 planning cycle affirm this as a sound public participation strategy to solicit and receive broad feedback in large numbers from historic preservation stakeholders around the state.
+In consultation with the Plan Steering Committee, an on-line survey was developed using the Survey Monkey web-based questionnaire platform.
+The on-line survey tool proved the most efficient and effective public outreach tool based upon results from previous state preservation planning efforts as well as feedback from other state planning experiences.
+The results for the 2021-26 planning cycle affirm this as a sound public participation strategy to solicit and receive broad feedback in large numbers from historic preservation stakeholders around the state.

 Steering committee members were fully involved in designing the survey content.
-There was insistence that the survey question language avoid professional jargon, be quick and easy to complete, and intentionally de-emphasized demographic questions.
-More importantly, the questions were worded to draw in the respondent at a personal level.
+There was insistence that the survey question language avoid professional jargon; be quick and easy to complete; and intentionally de-emphasized demographic questions.
+More importantly, the questions were worded to draw-in the respondent at a personal level.
 This was achieved by asking about their level of interest/support in historic preservation and how they personally engage with historic preservation efforts and/or interact with cultural resources.
-In the end, the survey comprised 10 open-ended questions, 6 questions with predetermined choices, and 3 optional demographic questions (zip code, age, and ethnicity).
+In the end, the survey was comprised of 10 open-ended questions, 6 questions with pre-determined choices, and 3 optional demographic questions (zip code, age, and ethnicity).
 Of course, all responses were anonymous unless a respondent requested a response on a specific question or issue.
 The finalized questionnaire/survey was posted on DAHP's website with the link disseminated through blog posts, newsletters, and public presentations.
 Interestingly, posts made on web-based neighborhood blogs proved to be effective in driving interested members of the public to the questionnaire.
 A copy of the questionnaire can be viewed in Appendix D.

 To summarize, over the span of the planning process 700 people completed the questionnaire.
-Demographic data indicates that the vast majority of the respondents were in the 41-and-above age category.
-According to zip code data, the location of respondents was closely tied to where public meetings/presentations were given, as well as the presence of Certified Local Governments (CLG), THPOs, and Main Street communities.
+Demographic data indicates that the vast majority of the respondents were in the 41 and above age category.
+According to zip code data, the location of respondents was closely tied to where public meetings/presentations were given as well as the presence of Certified Local Governments (CLG), Tribal Historic Preservation Officers (THPO), and Main Street communities.